AraBlocks/guides/ara-identity/getting-started.md

 structure that represents the state of the identity, including public keys, authentication schemes, and service end points.
-The _DDO_ state is captured and stored in a file called `ddo.json` It is signed with the secret key the controlled by the identity.
+The _DDO_ state is captured and stored in a file called `ddo.json` It is signed with the secret key that is controlled by the identity.
 This document object is updated every time a public key, authentication scheme, or service end point is added.
 Revoking and recovering identities updates or restores a _DDO_ state.